PrinsYin/verl/profile-multiturn-scripts/README.md

 7. `event_persentage_step.py`: plot the event time taken in percentage of each step.

-# A Quick Reproduction to profile
+# A Quick Reproduction of the profile

 ```bash
 docker run \